 Embracing IaC means being able to understand every step of the technology delivery chain and take responsibility for it in a controlled way.
 That allows business to have the confidence that technology deliveries can be not just on time and budget, but consistently repeated.
 It also means that security can be maintained by being able to patch and update quickly and confidently move forward.
 IaC thinking puts your business on much firmer ground because your business can count on the technology teams for reliable delivery and reduced sustaining costs.

-I believe that IaC will emerge as the technological equivalent of flow manufacturing.
+We believe that IaC will emerge as the technological equivalent of flow manufacturing.

 What is IaC in a flow manufacturing context?